Kateri Tekakwitha: Veneration

 The first account of Kateri Tekakwitha was not published until 1715.
 Because of Tekakwitha's unique path to chastity, she is often referred to as a lily, a traditional symbol of purity.
 Religious images of Tekakwitha are often decorated with a lily and cross, with feathers or turtle as cultural accessories alluding to her Native American birth.
 Colloquial epithets for Tekakwitha are The Lily of the Mohawks (most notable), the Mohawk Maiden, the Pure and Tender Lily, the Flower among True Men, the Lily of Purity and The New Star of the New World.
 Her tribal neighbors – and her gravestone – referred to her as "the fairest flower that ever bloomed among the redmen."
 Her virtues are considered an ecumenical bridge between Mohawk and European cultures.

 Fifty years after her death, a convent for Native American nuns opened in Mexico.
 Indian Catholic missions and bishops in the 1880s initiated a petition for officially allowing veneration of Kateri.
-They asked for the veneration of Tekakwitha in tandem with the Jesuits Isaac Jogues and René Goupil, two Catholic missionaries who had been slain by the Mohawk in Osernnenon a few decades before Kateri's birth.
+They asked for the veneration of Tekakwitha in tandem with the Jesuits Isaac Jogues and René Goupil, two Catholic missionaries who had been slain by the Mohawks in Osernnenon a few decades before Kateri's birth.
 They concluded their petition by stating that these venerations would help encourage Catholicism among other Native Americans.

 The process for Kateri Tekakwitha's canonization was initiated by United States Catholics at the Third Plenary Council of Baltimore in 1885, followed by Canadian Catholics.
 Some 906 Native Americans signed 27 letters in the US and Canada urging her canonization.
 Her spiritual writings were approved by theologians on July 8, 1936, and her cause was formally opened on May 19, 1939, granting her the title of Servant of God.